Not Without My Daughter (book): Plot

 The original plan was to fly Betty and Mahtob to Bandar Abbas from Tehran.
 Once there, they would take a boat and travel across the Persian Gulf to one of the Gulf Arab States.
 Another optional plan being developed by Ahmal was to fly Betty and her daughter to Zahidan.
 At Zahidan, they would be smuggled into the Pakistani province of Balochistan, which borders Iran.
 From Balochistan's largest city, Quetta, they would be flown to the port city of Karachi in the Sindh province and transit back to America.
 Neither of these plans materialized because Betty escaped from Moody early.
 Betty also mentions in the book that Ahmal had informed her that the cold weather and snowfall in Balochistan was more severe than usual and reports of bandits abducting travelers meant putting them at further risk, so he had reservations of using that route.

 In mid January 1986, Betty learned that her father was dying.
 Moody insisted that Betty return to the U.S., but demanded that Mahtob remain in Iran.
 Despite her refusal to leave without Mahtob, Moody booked her a flight on January 31.
-On January 29, 1986, Moody, an anesthesiologist, was unexpectedly called to the hospital.
+On January 29, 1986, Moody, an anesthetist, was unexpectedly called to the hospital.
 Knowing that this was her last chance before she was forced to leave Iran without her daughter, Betty called Amahl, asking for instructions.
 He directed them to an apartment where they remained for three days as Amahl completed their travel arrangements.
 They were to travel through Turkey; the smugglers would take them from Tehran to Tabriz and then to Van.
 From there, Betty and Mahtob would need to find a way to Ankara and get to the U.S. Embassy.

 On January 31, the smugglers drove Betty and Mahtob to a small village beyond Tabriz, where they spent the night.
 For the next day and most of the night, they used horses to cross the snowy, mountainous border into Turkey, where Betty nearly succumbed to exhaustion and hypothermia.
 They spent the rest of the night in a small hut and traveled to Van in the morning.
 Betty and Mahtob found a bus and spent the next 32 hours traveling to Ankara.
 Once they arrived, the U.S. Embassy granted them sanctuary and helped them get airline tickets for a trip back to the U.S. later that day.
 On February 7, 1986, Betty and Mahtob finally arrived back home in Michigan, after spending eighteen months trapped in Iran.